The most expensive needles I have ever bought, but oh so worth it. They just slid between the stitches in a fine merino sweater I was mending.

 - Size 28 is 34mm long

 These needles have a smaller eye than darning or tapestry needles you might be used to.
+They are compatible with the wire-bow needle threader.
 Size 24 (the largest needle) can fit my favourite Prym needle threader if you wiggle it a bit, but the other sizes won’t.

 Made in Germany and packaged in a reusable hard-plastic case with paper and polystyrene inserts by the manufacturer.Want to see how it’s done?
 Modern Mending the book includes 32 pages of darning instructions and 18 pages of hand-stitching instructions, with photographs and illustrated diagrams.

 This shop is in slow mode so I can enjoy a better work-life integration as a shop owner and mum of two tiny tots.
 Your patience and understanding are greatly appreciated.

 I'm currently dispatching orders once a week; place your order by 5pm Thursday Melbourne time (AEDT/AEST) for dispatch the next day (Friday).